 A glazier is a tradesperson who specialises in installing, removing and cutting glass panels.
 They can fit windows, shower screens, mirrors etc.

-A geotechnical engineer is responsible for soil testing which helps to determine the type of structure that may be needed for your home, depending on the soil conditions of the site.
+Geotechnical engineer is responsible for soil testing which helps to determine the type of structure that may be needed for your home, depending on the soil conditions of the site.

 A handyman is the useful jack of all trades who can assist odd jobs in and around the outside of the house with regard to repairs, installation and general maintenance.

-A Hydraulic engineer can assist with any issues related to water.
+Hydraulic engineer can assist with any issues related to water.
 Sometimes their input will be a requirement by local councils where the site will call for specific solutions that need to be solved and designed by a hydraulic engineer.

 An interior designer is specialised in designing the interior elements within a home.
 Many are trained but in Australia you don’t have to be certified to become an interior designer.
 There are also varying levels of training that an interior designer may undertake.
 Some will have a degree in interior architecture, some will have an advanced diploma, some a certificate and others may have just completed some online training to obtain a statement of attainment.
 Always ask a designer about their training, experience and the number of years they have been practicing.

 Interiors designers provide advice on space planning, kitchen design, bathroom design, joinery and cabinetry design.
 Some will specialise in just kitchen and bathrooms.
 Designers also provide advice on interior materials and finishes, fixtures, fittings and lighting selections.
 They will be trained in software to produce drawings and documentation such as plans and elevations.
-They should be able to sketch and may even be able to produce 3D visuals for your project.
+They should be able to sketch and may even be able to produce 3D visuals and virtual tours for your project.
 They can help you to determine a budget, manage your project and coordinate tradespeople.

 A decorator can provide advice on furnishing your home, along with selecting colours, decorative lighting, fixtures and hard and soft finishes such as flooring and fabrics.
 They can space plan furniture layouts but generally aren’t technically trained like interior designers who can advise on structural changes to your home.
 Some interior decorators will hold a diploma or certificate and some may have no formal training at all.